11 Oct 2021

 As a computational chemist, Professor Chen is happy to see the five-year funding support under InnoHK, a major initiative of the Hong Kong Special Administrative Region Government to develop Hong Kong as the hub for global research collaboration.
 “The Centre is poised to accelerate the discovery and application of next-generation materials for OLED and solid-state lithium battery with data science, and establish Hong Kong as a global hub of materials science research, development and commercialisation.”

-It has been his longstanding wish to design molecule materials on computers.
+It has been his longstanding goal to design molecule materials on computers.
 And working with data scientists helps fill the gap in the discovery of next-generation materials.

 “Since the 1960s, much progress has been made in computational science.
 However, to design materials on computer, computational accuracy and efficiency need to be further improved.
 AI can help fill the gap.
 Deep learning requires a massive amount of data, and yet, experimental data is expensive to obtain.
 Is it possible that we use a limited amount of experimental data?
 The platform that the centre is building is to resolve this problem.